Winner of the Surrogacy Professional of the Year Award

 Surrogacy Wills?

-It is especially important to ensure Wills are in place for anyone involved with surrogacy.
-As the law currently stands a surrogate, and their partner should they have one, will be the legal guardians of the baby at birth.
-This leaves all involved in a difficult legal situation should anything happen to either the Intended parents or the surrogate and their partner.
+It is especially important to ensure Wills are in place for all involved with surrogacy.
+Under the current law, a surrogate, and their spouse, will be the legal guardians of the baby at birth.
+This leaves all parties in a difficult legal situation should anything happen to either the Intended parents or the surrogate and their partner.